lucapette/lucapette.github.com/_posts/2016-12-28-an-illiterate-guide-to-classical-music.markdown

 felt the first time I ran into an [incredible version](https://www.youtube.com/watch?v=qdm8IfInaJg) directed by [Claudio Abbado](https://en.wikipedia.org/wiki/Claudio_Abbado).
 An important thing to
-note: when it comes to orchestras, directors act as performers in a solo composition.
-This is the reason why being a director is such a big deal.
+note: when it comes to orchestras, conductors act as performers in a solo composition.
+This is the reason why being a conductor is such a big deal.

 ### Record labels